Darian-Lee-YTKA/Multiple-Regression/README.md

 # Multiple-Regression
-Linear regression on life expectancy using data from 145 countries See write-up [here](written_report.pdf)
+Multiple linear regression on life expectancy using data from 145 countries See write-up [here](written_report.pdf)